-The Credit Agreement Amendment also contains covenants that, among other things, limit NVI's ability to incur additional debt, create liens against assets, make acquisitions, pay dividends or distributions on its stock, merge or consolidate with another entity and transfer or sell assets.
-We were in compliance with all covenants related to our long-term debt as of January 2, 2021.
+The amendment also contains covenants that, among other things, limit NVI's ability to incur additional debt, create liens against assets, make acquisitions, pay dividends or distributions on its stock, merge or consolidate with another entity and transfer or sell assets.
+We were in compliance with all covenants related to our long-term debt as of January 1, 2022.